Who we are

 How We Are Supported

 The Early Education Program is free for children with developmental delays.
-Funding for these children comes from a mix of Oregon Department of Education and federal funds.
+Funding comes from the Oregon Department of Education and federal funds.
 These are administered by Early Childhood CARES, with whom we have a contract.
 This year we will serve up to 165 children with disabilities.

 Though EEP’s administrative costs are surprisingly low, our direct program costs impose severe limits on what we can do with children/families.
 We RELY on additional funding from grants, private donations, fundraising events, and YOU to make the difference we can only hope for.